 - Register your bike with Bike Index, a non-profit bike registry.
 Save pictures

 - Look into bike insurance.

 - Write your name and bicycle’s serial number on a piece of paper, remove your grip and stash it in the end of your handlebar.
 If you find your bike in the wild, you’ll be able to prove its yours.

-Here are some links to various locks that we endorse
+Here are some of the locks that we recommend:

 - OnGuard Mastiff 8019

 - Kryptonite New York Fahgettaboutit

 - – Pinhead M15 X 124 MM X P1.5 through axle wheel lock